suepercrab/network-sensor-lab/docs/troubleshooting-and-lessons.md

 This is the one that cost me the most time, and it's the answer to *"why could I only see a detection in the web UI sometimes and not on the command line?"*

 `/nsm/zeek/logs/current/` rotates every hour and on every container restart.
 After a rotation it's emptied and the logs move to a dated, compressed folder.
-So `cat /nsm/zeek/logs/current/files.log` would return **"no such file or directory"** even though the data existed — because it had just rotated out, or the container had restarted.
+So while verifying the payload retrieval, \cat /nsm/zeek/logs/current/files.log` would return` **"no such file or directory"** even though the data existed — because it had just rotated out, or the container had restarted.
 Meanwhile the **web UI still showed everything**, because Elasticsearch had already ingested the records.
 That's the whole "web UI works, command line doesn't" symptom: the console reads from Elasticsearch, the command line reads from a directory that rotates.

 **Fix:** for live command line reads, use the spool path, which is where the running logger always writes: